1. About this Policy

 Except as otherwise provided in the Privacy Laws, you generally have the following rights:

-to object to us using your personal data, where we are relying on our legitimate interest to do so and we can challenge your objection and communicate with you in accordance with our legal obligations;
+to object to us using your personal information, where we are relying on our legitimate interest to do so and we can challenge your objection and communicate with you in accordance with our legal obligations;

 We may ask you to verify your identity and provide us with additional information before acting on any of your requests.